yglukhov/jekyll-now/_posts/2017-09-22-Making-ReelValley-Overview.md

 I've been asked a question about Nim JS backend, whether it is good or not.
-And the answer is yes, it is pretty darn good (especially with [closure compiler](https://github.com/yglukhov/closure_compiler), and we're using for our tools, but not the game itself.
+And the answer is yes, it is pretty darn good (especially with [closure compiler](https://github.com/yglukhov/closure_compiler), and we're using it for our tools, but not the game itself.
 At some point we had to switch from JS to [Emscripten](https://emscripten.org), just because Asm.js is much faster, and thanks to Nim the transition went pretty quickly.
 Hopefully we shall soon support WebAsm target as well.

 To Conclude
 ===========
-As it is likely clear from the post, Nim turned out to be a great language for any kind of software development, be it commercial production grade software, or a couple-of-lines one shot script, not to mention the huge amount of fun you get when using it.
+As it is likely clear from the post Nim turned out to be a great language for any kind of software development, be it commercial production grade software, or a couple-of-lines one shot script, not to mention the huge amount of fun you get when using it.
 It is very easy to do early prototypes.
 As you may